crossplane/crossplane/design/one-pager-change-logs.md

 method](https://github.com/crossplane/crossplane-runtime/blob/release-1.16/pkg/reconciler/managed/reconciler.go#L914)
 before any CUD operation is performed, in order to understand the current state of the external system before the provider acts upon it.
-This up to date external state will be used to populate the "before" field in the change log entry.
+This up to date external state will be used to populate the desired/observed state field in the change log entry.

-If a CUD operation is performed later on in the same `Reconcile()`, then we will perform an additional call to this same `Observe()` method directly after the CUD operation is performed.
-This second `Observe()` result will be used to populate the "after" field in the change log entry.

 Some helpful pointers to where CUD operations are performed in the managed
 reconciler: